bbauska/UC-Davis-JS-Basics/readme.md

   alt="Add script to bottom of index body." />
 </p>

-At this point what we're going to do, is we're going to add a script tag down at the bottom, and start figuring out how we're going to capture this.
+At this point what we&apos;re going to do, is we&apos;re going to add a script tag down at the bottom, and start figuring out how we&apos;re going to capture this.
 Then in here we want to capture this submission of this form.
 You call it convert.
-We've got an Id for the forms or converts.
+We&apos;ve got an Id for the forms or converts.
 We have a document.getElementById.
 Then we want to get the Id convert.
 We want to add an EventListener.
 The event we want to capture is a submit event.
 When the form is submitted, we want to do something.
 We want to run a function.
 Now, all the rest of the code for this script is going to go between these two curly braces here inside this anonymous function.
-We've got our EventListener here.
+We&apos;ve got our EventListener here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 594. event upon form submission (330) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->